 Alison earned her BA in Political Science from Eastern in 2002 and her MA in Political Science from Eastern in 2010.
 In February 2011, Alison became the Governmental Relations/Public Relations Director for the Illinois Principals Association in Springfield, IL.
 Alison works with lobbyists within the Illinois Statewide School Management Alliance to research and lobby issues important to school principals, superintendents, school boards, and school business officials.
 Upon graduation from EIU in 2002, Alison began her career as a legislative aide with State Representatives Brandon Phelps, a Democrat from Harrisburg, IL, and Bob Flider, a Democrat from Mt.
 Zion, IL.
 After helping to manage Representative Flider’s successful re-election campaign in 2006, she returned to Charleston, IL and began work at Eastern Illinois University as a Philanthropy Director for the College of Arts & Humanities and the Honors College.
 Alison completed her graduate work in Political Science simultaneously.

 As an undergraduate student at Eastern, Alison was active in Weller Hall Council, Residence Hall Association, National Residence Hall Honorary, intramural sports, and Student Government.
 She served as a student senator for two years prior to being elected Student Body President for the 2002-2003 school year.
 During her tenure as president, Alison began a campus-wide community service project, now called Panther Service Day.
 Alison was also active in volunteer efforts with Big Brothers Big Sisters and Rotary International.
 She has also volunteered as a Practice Partner for the Girls on the Run of Central Illinois in the Springfield Public School District.
-Alison is serving her first year as a Volunteer on the Board’s Scholarships & Grants Committee.
+Alison is serving her second year as a Volunteer on the Board’s Scholarships & Grants Committee.